 Her second sentence was “The girl has a(n) pumpkin.”
 She didn’t trace the words for this one.

-Download your Fall Kids Writing Prompts for Beginners!
+Download your free Fall Kids Writing Prompts for Kindergarteners!

 Do your kids love learning activities?

 I've co-authored the ebook ABCs & 123s that includes 40+ learning activities for a huge range of learning objectives for kids from age 2 to 8 that I think you'll love!